 Use commutes and trips

 If you are able to commute by bike, use this as an opportunity to train rather than just riding casually into work.
-Look here for four perfect workouts to incorporate into your commute and, if it is an option for the ride home, consider adding some extra distance.
+Look here for workouts to incorporate into your commute and, if it is an option for the ride home, consider adding some extra distance.

 With a bit of planning, many outings, trips and errands can easily be turned into rides.
 Arrange to meet the family at your final destination or, if it is too far, a suitable point along the way.